AleksHuc/CPNS-Labs/docs/en/lab13/lab13.md

-# 13. Lab: Information management in the network
+# 13. Lab: Data management in the network

 ## Instructions